Once-in-a-lifetime holidays in far-flung parts of the globe..

 These days, travel’s not so much about the hotel, the amenities, the spec, the size – with a five-star break, we expect luxury as a given – it’s more a case of buying into an experience, where we make new discoveries, push boundaries and fulfill personal ambitions and long-held dreams.

 Livingetc has cherry-picked the finest of these epic-type travels.
-From exploring your spiritual side at the 9th-century temples of Angkor Wat; creating a bottle of wine with your name on it in South America (Château Livingetc has a certain ring to it); surfing on the lesser- known beaches of Australia; and going off-grid in the wilds of Africa.
+From exploring your spiritual side at the 9th-century temples of Angkor Wat; creating a bottle of wine with your name on it in South America (Château Livingetc has a certain ring to it); surfing on the lesser- known beaches of Australia; going off-grid in the wilds of Africa or horse riding in Uruguay.

 Siam Rep, Cambodia